yaobinwen/robin_on_rails/linux/network/unix-and-linux-admin-handbook-4th.md

 > To route a packet to a particular address, the kernel picks the most specific of the matching routes - that is, the one with the longest mask.
 If the kernel finds no relevant route and no default route, then it returns a "network unreachable" ICMP error to the sender.

 **QUESTION**: I don't think I fully understand the procedure this paragraph says.
 Maybe it's still too early to understand it.

+---

+The section **ICMP redirects** says:

+> When a router forwards a packet to a machine on the same network from which the packet was originally received, something is clearly wrong.
+Since the sender, the router, and the next-hop router are all on the same network, the packet could have been forwarded in one hop rather than two.
+The router can conclude that the sender’s routing tables are inaccurate or incomplete.
+>
+> In this situation, the router can notify the sender of its problem by sending an ICMP redirect packet.
+In effect, a redirect says, "You should not be sending packets for host xxx to me; you should send them to host yyy instead."

+The "from which the packet" in the first sentence "...on the same network from which the packet..." modifies "network".
+The whole sentence means:

+- 1).
+A router forwards a packet to the receiver.
+- 2).
+The router and the receiver are on the same network.
+- 3).
+The packet was received from this network, too.
+- 4).
+We can deduce using 2) and 3) that the sender of the packet is also on this network.
+- 5).
+Therefore, the sender, the router, and the receiver are on the same network.
+- 6).
+Because they are all on the same network, the sender doesn't need to go through the router as the mediator.
+Instead, the sender can send the packet to the receiver directly.
+- 7).
+Therefore, the router notifies the sender with the "ICMP redirect packet".